Approximate Circular Pattern Matching: Conditional Hardness of Approximate CPM

-The following theorem shows how to compute the edit distance of two strings with the use of an algorithm for the decision version of $k$-Edit CPM, and thus also that a strongly subquadratic algorithm for this problem would refute SETH~\cite{DBLP:journals/jcss/ImpagliazzoP01}.
+The following theorem shows how to compute the edit distance of two strings with the use of an algorithm for the decision version of $k$-Edit CPM, and thus also that a strongly subquadratic algorithm for this problem would refute SETH~\cite{DBLP:journals/jcss/ImpagliazzoP01,DBLP:journals/siamcomp/BackursI18,DBLP:conf/focs/BringmannK15}.

-\begin{restatable}{theorem}{hardedit} If $k$-Edit CPM on quarternary strings can be solved in $\Oh(n^{2-\varepsilon})$ time for some constant $\varepsilon >0$, then the edit distance of two binary strings each of length at most $n$ can be computed in $\Oh(n^{2-\varepsilon}\log n)$ time. \end{restatable}
+\begin{restatable}{theorem}{hardedit} If the $k$-Edit CPM problem on quaternary strings can be solved in $\Oh(n^{2-\varepsilon})$ time for some constant $\varepsilon >0$, then the edit distance of two binary strings each of length at most $n$ can be computed in $\Oh(n^{2-\varepsilon}\log n)$ time. \end{restatable}